 Learn to understand the complex relationship between utopian ‘thinking’ and ‘real-world’ thinking by studying and debating representations of utopian societies; you will also study a variety of dystopian texts by authors such as Anthony Burgess, Margaret Atwood, George Orwell, and Ray Bradbury.

 C21st Women’s Writing

 This module will explore a range of contemporary texts written by women and will include novels, short stories, poetry and other forms of writing including memoirs, creative non-fiction, and journalism.
 As a consequence, you will learn about the socio-political and cultural climate of today’s society as it affects and is shaped by women.

 This module explores the formal, conceptual and ideological complexities of the modernist period and addresses themes such as the decentred self, the city, the role of tradition, the relationship between gender and writing, the use of myth, and the interaction of national identity and cosmopolitanism.

 This module explores recent and contemporary texts in relation to critical issues such as authorship, narrative structure, linear progression, and identity.
-Selected texts will include films as well as novels, short stories, plays and poetry.
+Selected texts will include novels, films and short stories.

 Optional modules may include:

 Current Issues in Pragmatics

 You will examine issues of current relevance in the study of language use from the interdisciplinary perspective of psychology, linguistics and the philosophy of language, such as the relationship between explicit and implicit aspects of communication or the interpretation of figurative language.